ipfs/js-ipfs/examples/ipfs-101/README.md

 Version: 0.31.2
 ```

-Now let's make it more interesting and add a file to IPFS using `node.files.add`.
+Now let's make it more interesting and add a file to IPFS using `node.add`.
 A file consists of a path and content.

 You can learn about the IPFS File API at [interface-ipfs-core](https://github.com/ipfs/interface-ipfs-core/blob/master/SPEC/FILES.md).